 Examining a diamond shape is the easiest way to identify antique jewelry.
 Currently, there are hundreds of diamond shapes out there, which different jewelers have developed within the past four decades.

 Approximately ten diamond shapes are genuinely antique.
-All newer rings or diamonds with geometric shapes, including round brilliant cut, princess cut, and heart cut, cannot be antique.
+All newer rings or diamonds with geometric shapes, including round brilliant cut, radiant cut, princess cut, and heart cut, cannot be antique.

 Diamonds with these cuts are genuinely antique; Old European Cut, Antique Marquise and Oval Cuts, Antique Emerald Cut, Old Mine Cut, and Antique Cushion Cut.